Description

 - Async API for asynchronous puts, inserts, updates, removes

-- Optimized Time series types (TS edition only)
+- Optimized for time series data (TS edition only)

 - Data synchronization across the network (sync edition only)